-Someone can tell me that I need to be a good son, a good husband, or a good father — but no one is telling me how to actually be these things, especially through lens of Islam.
+Someone can tell me that I need to be a good son, a good husband, or a good father.
+Unfortunately, no one is telling me how to actually be these things, especially through lens of Islam.

 The absence of strong, male role models in society in general, and within the Muslim community in specific, makes it that much harder for a young Muslim man to know what responsibility really means religiously.

-How many of us were ever taught how we’re supposed to treat women from an Islamic standpoint versus a cultural standpoint?
-It’s important here to not think in absolutes — meaning not knowing how to treat a woman doesn’t necessarily mean that one mistreats women.
+How many of us were taught how we’re supposed to treat women from an Islamic standpoint versus a cultural standpoint?
+It’s important here to not think in absolutes.
+Meaning, not knowing how to treat a woman doesn’t necessarily mean that one mistreats women.

-How many of us were really ever sat down and told how to respect and uphold responsibilities as young men and then saw those words manifest themselves into actions by the male figures who we looked up to while growing up?
+How many of us were really ever sat down as young men, explained how to respect and uphold our responsibilities?
+And then did we see those words manifest into actions by the male figures we admired while growing up?

 If I don’t know what my responsibility is as a young man, how will I really know what to look for when I am trying to find a woman to spend the rest of my life with?
 More importantly, why would anyone want to marry me?

-I travel a lot for speaking engagements and on a recent trip to the south a few months back I was approached by an elderly man in his 70s after one of the lectures I gave at his mosque.
+I travel a lot for speaking engagements.
+On a trip to the south I was approached by an elderly man at a mosque after a lecture I gave.
 He asked me if I could speak to him in private and when we sat down he began to cry.

-He said that when he was younger, his father hardly spoke to him and only really engaged him when he did something wrong.
-He was always very somber and distant, and this man found himself being the same way with his wife and children after he got married.
+He said that when he was younger, his father hardly spoke to him.
+He only really engaged with his son when he did something wrong.
+His father was always very somber and distant.
+This now elderly man found himself being the same way with his wife and children after he got married.

 His wife left him eventually and then his children stopped talking to him.
-He said his father never seemed happy in his marriage or with his children and so he didn’t think it was a big deal that his own marriage wasn’t a happy one and that he never tried to be a part of his own kids’ lives.
+He said his father never seemed happy in his marriage or with his children.
+So he didn’t think it was a big deal that his own marriage wasn’t a happy one.
+Nor that he never tried to be a part of his own kids’ lives.

-Now, after seven decades of living, he was alone, had no idea how to bring them back in his life, and regrets not ever learning how to be better for them.
+Now, after seven decades of living, he was alone.
+He had no idea how to bring them back into his life, and regretted not ever learning how to be better for them.

-In the Qur’an, the Prophet Abraham, peace be upon him, is referred to in Arabic as fata, a young, noble man who knows how to handle his responsibilities.
+In the Qur’an, the Prophet Abraham, (pbuh), is referred to in Arabic as fata, a young, noble man who knows how to handle his responsibilities.
 His sense of integrity and commitment are remarkable.

-From this word fata is derived the Arabic word, futuwwa, which essentially translates as chivalry.
+From the word fata is derived the Arabic word, futuwwa, essentially translating as chivalry.
 Being gentle, loyal, modest, honest, compassionate, humble, trustworthy and selfless is having futuwwa.

-I have always been impressed by an undergraduate club at NYU called “The Gentlemen of Quality“.
+I have long been impressed by an undergraduate club at NYU called “The Gentlemen of Quality“.
 Their mission statement reads: